ckainz11/QLearning/README.md

 ## Rewards

 For each step, the agent takes, he gets a reward of -1.
-This is so that he takes the quickest path.
+This prevents him from taking a longer path than necessary.
 A Mine cause a reward of -100 and the goal a reward of +100

 ## Strategies